joakimtrulsson/d4cr-frontend-nextjs/README.md

 ## Known Issues

+- **Data setup for Resources:** [query PrincipleNumbers should get all resource data, including image so that principle[slug] can fetch all, also decide how to organixe the groups in resources groups]

 - **Data setup required for Footer:** [Including group-title for links and content in the Banner (with null values for Banner by Chapters-pages)]

 - **Data setup required for Our Community page:** [Including headers, sections, sub-headers, descriptions, and synchronization with steering group data]

 - **Issue 3:** [Brief description of the issue]